by Alan Wilson

 - Deep listening to enhance connection.

-- Goal setting to create forward momentum.
+- Goal setting to create forward momentum and change.

 This powerful combination of modalities provides each individual to intuitively take what they need to make transformational change, parents, children and professionals have called it magic in action!